n33r4j/AutoDogFeeder/README.md

 - Powered from a wall outlet(no batteries).
 - Gravity based food and water dispensing with minimal jamming.
 - Food and water dispensing is coupled.
+- The dispenser servo reaches a target in negligible time.
+- The dispenser is designed in a way to achieve controlled flow of water and food, i.e. something like a tap.
 - The dog is not scared of the automatic feeder or the sounds it makes.
 -